Zbigniew Brzezinski: The Trilateral Commission

-In his 1970 piece Between Two Ages: America's Role in the Technetronic Era, Brzezinski argued that a coordinated policy among developed nations was necessary in order to counter global instability erupting from increasing economic inequality.
-Out of this thesis, Brzezinski co-founded the Trilateral Commission with David Rockefeller, serving as director from 1973 to 1976.
+In his 1970 piece Between Two Ages: America's Role in the Technetronic Era, Brzeziński argued that a coordinated policy among developed nations was necessary in order to counter global instability erupting from increasing economic inequality.
+Out of this thesis, Brzeziński co-founded the Trilateral Commission with David Rockefeller, serving as director from 1973 to 1976.
 The Trilateral Commission is a group of prominent political and business leaders and academics primarily from the United States, Western Europe and Japan.
 Its purpose was to strengthen relations among the three most industrially advanced regions of the capitalist world.
-In 1974, Brzezinski selected Georgia Governor Jimmy Carter as a member.
+In 1974, Brzeziński selected Georgia Governor Jimmy Carter as a member.